 We currently offer eight different programs for our live online tours:

 A standalone presentation that surveys a variety of different aspects of the animal kingdom in the Bible.
-Ideal for church groups with a variety of different audience ages.
+Ideal for community groups with a variety of different audience ages.

 Exploring the marvels of the natural world, with a particular focus on those creatures which are highlighted in Scripture for their wondrous characteristics.

 The concept and historical context of Biblical zoology – differentiating between animals of the Bible, animals of modern-day Israel, and animals of other parts of the world.

 A presentation on the identities and symbolism of various predators and other animals in Scripture, including lions, hyenas, and more!

 The symbolism of eagles, storks, and other birds in the Bible.
 The Biblical episode of the quail sheds important light on the nature of miracles in general, and modern zoology in turn sheds much light on this.